 If an interpreter was used, indicate the language in which the interpreter and the respondent(s) communicated.
 Consider sign language as "other".

-If the interview was conducted in a language other than English and/or Spanish, you would enter "4" (Other).
-However, it is not necessary to specify the language on this screen.
-To advise any interviewer conducting follow ups with this household, specify the language required in the "INOTES" screen.
+If the interview was conducted in a language other than English and/or Spanish, you would enter "4" (Other) and enter the language in screen LANG1.